Keeping important components of the motor working in sync, your car’s cambelt – also known as a timing belt – regulates your engine’s timing.

-If you notice any of these warning signs, you should stop driving immediately.
-Contact your recovery provider and have them tow you to a garage for a timing chain inspection.
+You should stop driving the vehicle and contact your recovery provider to tow you to a garage for a timing chain inspection if you notice any of these warning signs.

-To find the best price on a cambelt and water pump replacement near you, enter your reg number and postcode into BookMyGarage to compare instant prices and book with the best garage in your area.
+If you would like to find the best price on a cambelt and water pump replacement near you, simply enter your reg number and postcode into BookMyGarage to compare instant prices.

 Book with the garage that suits you best and find a great deal on a cambelt replacement today.